MinOkkar/FastAPI-ORM/README.md

 ## Dependicies

--FastAPI – The web framework you're using to build the API.
+-FastAPI – The web framework to build the API.

 -SQLAlchemy – For database ORM functionality.